Near-field imaging of local interference in radio interferometric data: Impact on the redshifted 21 cm power spectrum: Near-field imaging

-A method to recover the near-field map through the matched filter approach would consist of the following steps: \begin{enumerate} \item Apply the inverse of the geometric phase ($e^{-2\pi \mathrm{i}\nu W_{pq}(t)/c}$) to the observed visibilities, which effectively phases the data towards the zenith in the far-field. \item Average this data in time to smear out contributions from astronomical sources except those near the celestial poles. \item For each point in the chosen grid, cross-correlate the expected near-field phase with the observed visibilities.
-This is the matched filter operation and ensures that only contributions from grid points with RFI sources add up coherently in the subsequent step. \item Average the phased data along frequency, followed by computing the absolute value and averaging along baselines. \end{enumerate} The $W$ coordinate for an NCP phase center is practically fixed in time, thus avoiding decorrelating the RFI source while phasing due to time or frequency averaging.
-For other phase centers, the data needs to be at sufficient time and frequency resolution to avoid smearing while phasing back to the zenith.
+A method to recover the near-field map through the matched filter approach consists of the following steps: \begin{enumerate} \item Apply the inverse of the geometric phase ($e^{-2\pi \mathrm{i}\nu W_{pq}(t)/c}$) to the observed visibilities, which effectively phases the data toward the zenith in the far field. \item Average these data in time to smear out contributions from astronomical sources except those near the celestial poles. \item For each point in the chosen grid, cross-correlate the expected near-field phase with the observed visibilities.
+This is the matched filter operation and ensures that only contributions from grid points with RFI sources add up coherently in the subsequent step. \item Average the phased data along the frequency, compute the absolute value and average along the baselines. \end{enumerate} The $W$ coordinate for an NCP phase center is practically fixed in time, thus avoiding decorrelating the RFI source while phasing due to time or frequency averaging.
+For other phase centers, the data need to be at sufficient time and frequency resolution to avoid smearing while phasing back to the zenith.
 This condition is usually met for low frequencies at which NenuFAR operates.
 The sequence of operations in step (4) is chosen due to the presence of the $G_{pqi}$ term, and the necessity of these steps is discussed in Sect. \ref{sec:matched_filter_alt}.
 Next, we describe how this sequence of steps can provide a spatial heatmap of local RFI sources.